ebd622/fe-samples/routing/README.md

       );
     ...
 ```
 Here we subscribe to an event which may happen in a future.
+With this Angular will update a `user` object whenever a `params` is changed (Super!).